mjpernot/mongo-rep-admin/README.md

 # Classification (U)

 # Description:
-  This program is used to adminstrate a Mongo replica set, this includes checking the master status, checking membership status, checking replication time lag between primary and secondaries databases, and displaying the replication configuration status.
+  Adminstrates a Mongo replica set, this includes checking the master status, checking membership status, checking replication time lag between primary and secondaries databases, and displaying the replication configuration status.

 ###  This README file is broken down into the following sections: